-What are the advantages of technology in education is one thing that a lot of educators are asking themselves right now.
+What are the benefits of technology in education is one thing that a lot of educators are asking themselves right now.
 The Covid-19 pandemic has provided a wake-up call to all us educators.
 If we are honest most of us will say we were not ready to deal with an immediate closure of all schools.
 Luckily technology did bail us out in most cases.
 While it may not have been ideal, it was good enough tech.
-This crisis will spur a new push towards better software to deliver learning in a way that will not only reduce exposure to viruses contracted at school but possibly be more effective at delivering that instruction.
-We discuss some of the advantages and disadvantages of education and provide examples to integrate with other technologies to provide this benefit to education.
+This crisis will spur a new push towards better software to deliver learning in a way that will not only reduce exposure to viruses contracted at school but possibly be more effective at using technology in the classroom.

 Wireless used to be something nice to have, now it’s a necessity to provide access to students.
 College campus students even demand to be always connected, and they expect the college to ensure that capability while they are on campus.